 JUNE 30, 2017, ALLYN — As a business owner and resident in Mason County, Nathan Welch understands that to get what you want in this county, sometimes you have to make it yourself.

-Welch and his wife, Emma Welch, have owned the successful wilderness therapy business Rites of Passage Northwest for seven years, but now they’re branching out to bring even more to Mason County — an oyster bar, outdoor beer and wine garden and, eventually, a boutique hotel.
+Nathan owns the successful wilderness therapy business Rites of Passage Northwest for seven years, but now he is branching out to bring even more to Mason County — an oyster bar, outdoor beer and wine garden and, eventually, a boutique hotel.

 The Welches purchased the ice cream parlor North Bay Kayaks & Kones in Allyn from Bonnie and Richard Knight, as well as the upstairs lodging unit known as the Allyn House Inn.